dmcc/bllip-parser/first-stage/README.rst

     shell> evalTree /path/to/model/dir/

-If the tree is assigned zero probability it returns 0 for the log2 probability.
+If the tree is assigned zero probability or the parse otherwise fails, it returns 0 for the log2 probability.
+In some cases, this may happen less often if the n-best list size is expanded.

-For reasons that would take us too far afield, about 13% of the time it returns a probability that is too high.
-If you want to be warned when it is doing this, give ``evalTree`` a ``-W`` command line argument and the output will have an ``!`` at the end of the line when this happens.
+If the sentence is parsable with the model, ``evalTree`` now returns the parser's log prob correctly 99.9% of the time (this used to be about 87%-95%).
+Due to quirks in the parsing model, the remaining 0.1% is both hard to detect or fix.

 Parsing from tagged input
 -------------------------